elementor/elementor-developers-docs/src/managers/registering-dynamic-tags.md

 # Registering Dynamic Tags

-When you create new [Dynamic Tags](/dynamic-tags/) you need to register them to let the **Dynamic Tags Manager** know them.
-The registration process is done by hooking to the `elementor/dynamic_tags/register_tags` action hook.
+When you create new [Dynamic Tags](/dynamic-tags/), you must register them.
+This is done by hooking to the `elementor/dynamic_tags/register_tags` action hook.

 ## Registering New Dynamic Tags